 If you feel undisciplined about writing, ask yourself some crucial questions:

 - Do you often think ‘this is terrible’, judging your writing harshly?

 - Do you find you have great ideas but get lost somewhere in the process of putting them down and give up?

 - Do you tend to start a project and then start another mid-way through, without finishing the first?

 These are three of many ways you can self-sabotage while writing a novel.
 If you are in the first group, you need to learn to switch off your internal censor or editor.
 Decide to write a terrible first draft consciously and just write.
-A distraction-free writing app that blurs what you’ve just put down for the duration of your session could help.

 If you are in the second group, and find that once you get to the middle your story starts to unravel, it may be that you lack either technique or a plan.